emerging-welfare/Location-Recognition-Tools/EventStatus/README.md

-This folder contains the Event Status English Gigaword 5th Edition and Spanish Gigaword 3rd Edition converted to JSON format in python language.
+This folder contains the Event Status English Gigaword 5th Edition and Spanish Gigaword 3rd Edition converted to JSON format in python language version 2.7.
+Due to the versioning the pickle files may not be loaded appropriately.
+Thus we also give the pickle files converted using python 3.
+These files have the ending p3 to denote python version 3 is used during conversion.

 ### English
 The file named "eventstatuscunojson"